Saint Mary of the Annunciation

 WHAT TO EXPECT

 We sing in English, the local language, and in Latin, the ancient and timeless voice of our Faith, and our choir offers music by the best of centuries-old composers.
-Read more at www.sma.church/music.html.
+Read more on the 'Music' page.

 We believe that our attire speaks of our respect for the sacred liturgy and for one another.
 We honor proper Sunday dress.